-- o You may be responsible for keeping the list of officers current in the Hub.
+- Manage roster - You will need to help keep the member roster current in the Community Hub, AAUW's management program.
+Log into AAUW.org.
+From your Personal Snapshot screen, click "Affiliations" from the list of items on the left.
+Click the blue square by your branch.
+Click "Manage Roster." you can add information, change information, or delete members in your branch by clicking the blue square next to their name on the list that comes up. - Manage officers - You may be responsible for keeping the list of officers current in the Hub.
 Check this with the board.
-If you are able, update the officers before June 30 of each year as necessary.
+If this is part of your job, update the new officers before June 30 of each year as necessary.
 Click "Manage Roster."
-Choose "Committee Management" from the boxes at the top and follow instructions. - Renew members who write a check for their dues o This is done on the computer.
-It is necessary to have a debit card tied to the branch checking account.
-Log onto AAUW.org.
-Click "Membership" in the upper right.
-Click "Governance & Tools" from the list on the right.
-On the next screen, click "Community Hub: Tools & Resources."
-Scroll down until you see "How To Handle Renewals and Donations in the AAUW Community Hub."
-Click on this and follow the instructions.

-• Join someone who writes a check for dues

-o See above for getting into "Community Hub: Tools and Resources."
-Scroll down until you see "How to Add/Join New and Lapsed Members in the AAUW Community Hub" and click on this for instructions.

-Join a Shape the Future member

-o A Shape the Future member is someone who joins at a monthly meeting and gets a credit of half their national dues.
-This must be done within ten days of the meeting.
+Choose "Committee Management" from the boxes at the top of the page and follow instructions. - Join someone who writes a check for dues - See above for getting into "Community Hub: Tools and Resources."
+Scroll down until you see "How to Add/Join New and Lapsed Members in the AAUW Community Hub" and click on this for instructions. - Join a Shape the Future member - A Shape the Future member is someone who joins at a monthly meeting and gets a credit of half their National dues.
+This must be done within 10 days of the meeting.
 For every two Shape the Future members who join, the branch gets a free National membership, up to three in a fiscal year.
-Joining a Shape the Future member is the same as joining a new member, except there is a code you must enter in the application process which is found in the online instructions.
-To read more about the Shape the Future program, go to the website, click "membership" in the upper right corner, click "Governance and Tools," then "State and Branch Tools," then "Learn More" about AAUW's Shape the Future Campaign.
+Joining Shape the Future member is the same as joining a new member, except there is a code you must enter in the application process which is found in the online instructions for joining.
+To read more about the Shape the Future program, go to the website, click "membership" in an upper right corner, click "Governance and Tools," then "State and Branch Tools," then "learn More About AAUW's Shape the Future Campaign."